DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 It is important to communicate about the Code of Conduct visibly and often.

 #### 4.4 Contact details
-Share contact details of identifiable persons (cell phone number, email address, twitter handle, etc.)
+Share contact details of identifiable persons (cell phone number, e-mail address, twitter handle, etc.)

 #### 4.5 Code of Conduct guardians / response team
-A person or a team who is responsible for assisting with any incidents that may arise
+A person or a team who is responsible for assisting with any incidents that may arise.

 #### 4.6 Instruct all staff
-Ensure not only the Code of Conduct ‘response team’ but the entire staff is well aware of precautions, reporting and the process set in place to ensure participants safety
+Ensure not only the Code of Conduct ‘response team’ but the entire staff is well aware of precautions, reporting and the process set in place to ensure participants safety.

 ## 5.Venues
-Venues include the  conference venue, conference social venue, speaker’s diner, networking meetup and all other venues part of the conference experience.
+Venues include the conference venue, conference social venue, speaker’s diner, networking meetup and all other venues that are part of the conference experience.

 Overall accessibility checklist for existing facilities from ADA: [Checklist for Readily Achievable Barrier Removal](http://uiaccess.com/facilities.html).
 Also available in [PDF](https://www.adachecklist.org/doc/fullchecklist/ada-checklist.pdf).